alphagov/styleguides/pull-requests.md

 This is a pull requests style guide for working on GOV.UK.

-## Why do we do pull requests on GOV.UK?
+## Why we do pull requests on GOV.UK

 - It's good practice to have a second opinion
 - It's part of our accreditation - the extra pair of (unconnected - even if you